GENI-NSF/geni-tools/README-omni.txt

     Documentation] for more details.)
  5. Create a Slice:
     Run: `omni.py createslice MySlice`
- 6. Allocate your resources: Given a slice, and your request rspec file, you are ready to allocate resources by creating slivers at each of the AMs.
+ 6. Allocate your resources:
+    Given a slice, and your request rspec file, you are ready to allocate resources by creating slivers at each of the AMs.
 Note you must specify the URL or nickname of the aggregate where you want to reserve resources using the `-a` option.

     In AM API v1:
      `omni.py -V 1 createsliver -a pg-utah1 MySlice request.rspec`
     In AM API v2 (default) do:
      `omni.py createsliver -a pg-utah MySlice request.rspec`
     In AM API v3 this requires 3 steps:
-     `omni.py -V 3 allocate -a myV3AM MySlice request.rspec`
+      i. `omni.py -V 3 allocate -a myV3AM MySlice request.rspec`
      	Reserve the resources.
 Optionally you may delete the reservation if you didn't get what you wanted, or hold your reservation and try another reservation elsewhere to match.
 Be sure to `renew` your reservation if you want to hold it a while before you `provision` it.

-     `omni.py -V 3 provision -a myV3AM MySlice`
+      ii. `omni.py -V 3 provision -a myV3AM MySlice`
      	Start Instantiating the resources.

       At this point, you likely want to call `status` (see below), to check when your slivers have been fully provisioned.

-     `omni.py -V 3 performoperationalaction -a myV3AM MySlice geni_start`
+      iii. `omni.py -V 3 performoperationalaction -a myV3AM MySlice geni_start`
      	Boot or otherwise make available the resources.
 The specific actions available will be aggregate and sliver type specific.
 Consult the Advertisement RSpec from this aggregate for more information.

     At this point, you have resources and can do your experiment.

  7. Determine the status of your sliver: Use the `sliverstatus` command in AM API v1 and v2 (or `status` in AM API v3+) to determine the status of your resources.
 Resources must typically be configured, and possibly booted, before they can be used.

     In AM API v1 & v2:
       When `geni_status` is `ready`, your resources are ready for your experiment to use.
 Note: If `geni_status` is `unknown`, then your resources might be ready.

-    In AM API v1 run: `omni.py -V 1 sliverstatus -a pg-utah1 MySlice`
+    In AM API v1 run:
+      `omni.py -V 1 sliverstatus -a pg-utah1 MySlice`

-    In AM API v2 run: `omni.py sliverstatus -a pg-utah MySlice`
+    In AM API v2 run:
+      `omni.py sliverstatus -a pg-utah MySlice`

     In AM API v3+:
       After calling `provision`, use `status` to poll the aggregate manager and watch as the resources are configured and become ready for use.
-When calling `status`, look for a `geni_operational_state` other than `geni_pending_allocation`.
-The
+When calling `status`, look for a `geni_operational_state` other than
-    actual operational state that the sliver will change to depends on the sliver and aggregate type.
+      `geni_pending_allocation`.
+The actual operational state that the sliver will change to depends on the sliver and aggregate type.
 Operational states are sliver type and aggregate specific, and defined in the aggregate's advertisement RSpec.
-In many cases, the aggregate indicates that the sliver is fully allocated with a `geni_operational_state` value of `geni_notready`.
-Once the resources are ready for use, you can typically call `performoperationalaction geni_start` to start the resources (e.g. boot a machine).
+In many cases, the aggregate indicates that the sliver is fully allocated with a `geni_operational_state` value of
+      `geni_notready`.
+Once the resources are ready for use, you can typically call `performoperationalaction geni_start` to start
+      the resources (e.g. boot a machine).
 You can then call `status` again to watch the action take effect.
 In many cases, the operational state will change from `geni_notready` to `geni_ready`.

+    Run:
-    Run: `omni.py -V 3 status -a myV3AM MySlice`
+      `omni.py -V 3 status -a myV3AM MySlice`

  8. Renew your slice and slivers: Both slices and slivers have distinct expiration times.
 After a while you may want to Renew